 Cats are curious and may knock your candles down while trying to play with them if you leave them out.
 Flameless or electric candles are a good compromise for pet parents who want ambient mood lighting but don’t have a strong feeling towards the fire itself.

-While they may smell great, many essential oils are toxic when ingested by cats.
-Whether you use them on their own or in a potpourri, make sure they’re kept at a safe distance from your cat.
-You don’t want them to ingest it.
+While they may smell great, many essential oils are toxic and can even be fatal when ingested or inhaled by cats, or after coming in contact with their skin.
+Whether you use them on their own or in a potpourri, make sure they’re kept at a safe distance from your cat in a separate room, your cat has no access to.
+You don’t want your kitty to be able to get anywhere near them in any form.
+For 100% safety, keep essential oils in a locked cupboard, or do not use them at all.

 5. Get Cat-Safe Plants and Flowers

-Many plants are toxic for cats to ingest, and unfortunately, cats are curious creatures that will take a quick nibble of just about anything.
+Many plants are toxic for cats if ingested, and unfortunately, cats are curious creatures that will take a quick nibble of just about anything.

-The ASPCA has a non-exhaustive list of plants that are toxic or mildly toxic to cats.
-This list also includes a section for explicitly safe plants for cats to consume.
+The ASPCA has a non-exhaustive list of plants that are toxic to cats.
+This list also includes a section for explicitly safe plants for cats if they happen to consume any.
 So, if your cat has gotten into your houseplants, this is a great source to start with when planning your next steps!

 6. Keep Mothballs Out of Reach

-Mothballs are toxic for cats whether they ingest them or just sniff them.
-So, you want to keep these out of reach for cats as best as possible.
+Mothballs are toxic for cats whether they ingest them or are exposed to their fumes long-term.
+So, you want to keep these out of reach of cats as best as possible.

 7. Keep Nightstands Clear

-People often keep benign things to humans but are hazardous to cats on their nightstands.
+People often keep benign things to humans on their nightstands, which can be hazardous to cats.
 Items like medications, glasses, and phone cables can cause a risk to your cat as they explore their home.
 So, try to keep that surface clear since you’re unlikely to have a nightstand tall enough to keep them off it.

 8. Power Down Paper Shredders